-The HKALE is designed for a relatively elite group of students, most of whom aspire to university study.
-However, the assessments and examinations for the three-year senior secondary curriculum will accommodate the full spectrum of student aptitude and ability.
+The assessments and examinations in the HKDSE need to accommodate the full spectrum of student aptitude and ability.
 For THS, the public assessment comprises an external public examination based on the Compulsory Part of the curriculum and an SBA component based on the Elective Part.
 Both the Compulsory and Elective Parts cover knowledge, concepts, attitudes and essential generic skills required in certain sectors of the tourism and hospitality industry; and the Elective Part aims to cater for students' aptitudes and interests, particularly by allowing them to select a topic for in-depth study.